-In this age of digitalization and global technological advancement, more and more companies from every industry are shifting towards adopting digital processes, pieces of equipment, and solutions in their business operations by the day.
+The one advantage of eCommerce in this age of digitalization and global technological advancement is that more companies from every industry are shifting towards adopting digital processes, pieces of equipment, and solutions in their business operations by the day.
 This trend is growing continuously at speed and is inclusive of not only the big players but also small businesses and startups.

 The general market is equally influenced as well, where now consumer behaviour is no longer the same as it was decades back.
 E-commerce, the internet of things (IoT), cashless transaction, cryptocurrency, and artificial intelligence, among many other tech developments, are no longer out of reach from the end consumers.